What is my IP Address?

 Never use a "Free VPN"

-Some companies offer "free" VPNs, however the wide consensus among techies and security people is to avoid free VPNs at all cost.
+Some companies offer "free" VPNs, however the wide consensus among techies and security people is to avoid free VPNs.

 The old adage "if you aren't paying for the product, you are the product" definitely applies to free VPNs.